MarioUta/Malwinator/README.md

 # Malwinator

+## Disclaimer
+This project was built as a university project for fun and educational purposes.
+It was never intended for malicious use.
+The malware is not designed to be stealthy and cannot bypass any up-to-date security measures on a Windows machine.
+Additionally, it may not be as stable as desired, so please use it with caution.

+## Summary
 Our remote access tool is composed of 3 main parts: a server that manages connections to infected hosts and enables the threat actor to perform various actions on the host, a client app that runs permanently on the infected host and recieves command from the server and an implant that is used to place the client on the host.

 [Live demo](https://www.youtube.com/watch?v=QSPNOVHxluA&ab_channel=MarioU%C8%9B%C4%83)